Challenge 2: SME R&D Support Programme

 The fashion, textiles and technology related sector is buoyant, innovative and multidisciplinary, informing many adjacent sectors in the wider industry – quite literally from agriculture to advertising.

-This programme is looking to support small and medium enterprises (SMEs) in the research and development of the next generation of products, services and experiences in the fashion, textiles and technology sectors, with sustainability at their core.
+Our programme supports small and medium enterprises (SMEs) as they innovate, research and develop the next generation of products, services and experiences in the fashion, textiles and technology sectors, with sustainability as the driving force.

-The first cohort of shortlisted companies was announced in September 2019.
-Ten R&D projects have been selected to receive over £1.2 million of funding plus a comprehensive package of support, and their names will be announced in due course.
+10 R&D projects have been selected to receive over £1.2 million of funding plus a comprehensive package of support.

 Prof Jane Harris